huangsam/ultimate-python/CONTRIBUTING.md

 page in this repository.
 As such, any changes that are made to this page must be legitimate and meaningful.
 Specifically:

-- Python modules must be referenced in the ToC
+- All Python modules must be referenced in the ToC
 - All links must point to HTTPS resources that return a `2xx` status
 - External Python documentation must be useful for newcomers and professionals
 - External GitHub repositories should have at least 1k stars